jenkinsci/helm-charts/charts/jenkins/UPGRADING.md

     - `controller.sidecars.configAutoReload.image.repository`
     - `controller.sidecars.configAutoReload.image.tag`
 - `controller.sidecars.other` has been renamed to `controller.sidecars.additionalSidecarContainers`.
-- `agent.image` has been removed.
+- `agent.image` and `agent.tag` have been removed.
 If you want to overwrite the agent image you now need to configure any or all of:
     - `agent.image.repository`
     - `agent.image.tag`
     - The registry can still be overwritten by `agent.jnlpregistry`